wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or an ICE restarts {{!RFC8863}} by sending a HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} with the new ICE candidate or ICE ufrag/pwd for ICE restarts.
 A WHIP resource MAY not support trickle ICE (i.e. ICE lite media servers) or ICE restart, in that case, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.

-As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag as per {{!RFC7232}} section 2.3 each time ICE process is (re)started.
-The initial value of the entity-tag MUST be returned in the 201 response to the initial POST request to the WHIP endpoint.
+As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC7232}} section 2.3.
+The initial value of the entity-tag identifiying the initial ICE session MUST be returned in an ETag header in the 201 response to the initial POST request to the WHIP endpoint and in the 200 OK of a PATCH requests that triggers an ICE restart.

 ~~~~~
 POST /whip/endpoint HTTP/1.1